jihdeh/pushit/tutorial.md

 **TL;DR:** [Pusher](pusher.com) is a hosted service for quickly and easily adding real-time functionality to your web, mobile, and IOT devices.
 In this post, we'll be building an online/offline presence system using ReactJS on the client-side and server-side using Nodejs and Koa.
 The full code is available in this [Github repo](https://github.com/jihdeh/pushit)

-### What is Real-Time?
+Pusher is a service that has been in existence since 2011 and since then been doing a great job in delivering real-time service.
+Companies such as [Github](https://github.com), [Intercom](https://intercom.io), [Mailchimp](https://mailchimp.com) and many more use Pusher.
+Back in time, most software developers go through a tough time setting up a real-time system using websockets and making sure it runs perfectly in their applications, and they also have to maintain the system, Pusher helps to simplify that complexity.
+Examples of real-time features can be found in web applications like Facebook's comment system, or Twitter's post feed.

 Real-time is a level of system responsiveness that is immediate or that enables the system to keep up with some external process.
 If you would like to know more about real-time, [read here](https://blog.pusher.com/what-is-real-time/).

 ### Getting Started
 First, we need to create a free account at [Pusher](pusher.com), then get our API keys.
-You will either be prompted to create a new app or click the create new app button and a modal dialog would pop up.
+On your first login, you will either be prompted to create a new app or click the create new app button and a modal dialog would pop up for you to enter the details of your new application.

 [![Create your app](https://s15.postimg.org/bmkc5ceuj/Screen_Shot_2016_11_21_at_7_44_17_PM.png)](https://postimg.org/image/lwmr4l4pz/)